thehui87/Learning-Godot/tutorial_scene_main_loop.md

  1. A scene is loaded from disk or created by scripting.
  2. The root node of that scene (only one root, remember?) is added as either a child of the “root” Viewport (from SceneTree), or to any child or grand-child of it.
- 3. Every node of the newly added scene, will receive the “enter_scene” notification ( _enter_scene() callback in GDScript) in top-to-bottom order.
+ 3. Every node of the newly added scene, will receive the “enter_tree” notification ( _enter_tree() callback in GDScript) in top-to-bottom order.
  4. An extra notification, “ready” ( _ready() callback in GDScript) is provided for convenience, when a node and all it’s children are inside the active scene.
- 5. When a scene (or part of it) is removed, they receive the “exit scene” notification ( _exit_scene() callback in GDScript) in bottom-to-top order
+ 5. When a scene (or part of it) is removed, they receive the “exit scene” notification ( _exit_tree() callback in GDScript) in bottom-to-top order